robinsonb5/EightThirtyTwo/README.md

 * -d - enable debug output.

 As well as the 832 opcodes listed above, the assembler recognises the following directives:
-* .equ identifier,value - defines a symbolic value which can be used in subsequent .liconst expressions.
+* .equ identifier,expr - defines a symbolic value which can be used in subsequent expressions.
 * .liconst expr - emit one or more 'li' instructions, however many are required to load expr into tmp.
 Expr can be a simple integer value, a symbolic value previously defined with .equ, or an arithmetic expression.
 * .liabs symbol - emit one or more 'li' instructions, loading the address of symbol into tmp.
 * .lipcrel symbol - emit one or more 'li' instructions, loading the PC-relative address of symbol into tmp.